4.3.4 FL Act orders affecting a child support assessment

 To obtain an order under section 66M a person must be a step-parent to the child, that is, they must:

-- not be a parent of the child; and
+- not be a parent of the child

-- be or have been married to a parent of the child; and
+- be or have been married to, or be or have been a de-facto partner of, a parent of the child, and

-- treat, or at any time during the marriage have treated, the child as a member of the family formed with the parent (FL Act section 4).
+- treat, or at any time during the marriage or de-facto relationship have treated, the child as a member of the family formed with the parent (FL Act section 4).

 In making an order under section 66M the court has to take into account:

-- the length and circumstances of the marriage,
+- the length and circumstances of the marriage to, or relationship with, the relevant parent of the child

 - the arrangements for maintenance of the child, and